We live life at high speed.

 It doesn’t take a keen observer to conclude that the former often wins.
-As much as we may try to slow down and relax, even our leisure often occurs at a breakneck place.
-We intellectually assent to the need to rest and recharge, but doing so can prove elusive.
+As much as we may try to slow down and relax, even our leisure often occurs at a breakneck pace.
+We understand the need to rest and recharge, but doing so can prove elusive.

-I’d recommend starting with a 10-minute chunk of time, perhaps during mid-day or at lunch.
+I’d recommend starting with a 10-minute chunk of time, perhaps in the morning or at lunch.

 Break up this time into the four parts you see in the sidebar.
 Remember the goal isn’t to get something from God, but rather to spend time with God.

-This isn’t about some agenda, but simply moving into the Lord’s invitation to “be still, and know that I am God” – Psalm 46:10.
+This isn’t about an agenda, but simply moving into the Lord’s invitation to “be still, and know that I am God” (Psalm 46:10, English Standard Version).

 As you become accustomed to taking the time to slow down with God, you can adapt the elements, duration and time of the day to suit your needs.
 The “Daily Office” can even be practiced several times a day.